NECC Library Mission & Vision Statements

 - Interlibrary loan privileges for NOBLE

 If you are not currently enrolled in any classes at NECC you may apply for a public patron card with limited borrowing privileges.
-We strongly recommend that public patrons visit their hometown public library card as this will in most cases provide more privileges than a public card through NECC.
+We strongly recommend that public patrons visit their hometown public library as this will in most cases provide more privileges than a public card through NECC.

 - 3 weeks